mirror/dd-wrt/src/router/python/Doc/library/queue.rst

 module.

 The module implements three types of queue, which differ only in the order in which the entries are retrieved.
-In a FIFO queue, the first tasks added are the first retrieved.
-In a LIFO queue, the most recently added entry is the first retrieved (operating like a stack).
+In a :abbr:`FIFO (first-in, first-out)` queue, the first tasks added are the first retrieved.
+In a :abbr:`LIFO (last-in, first-out)` queue, the most recently added entry is the first retrieved (operating like a stack).
 With a priority queue, the entries are kept sorted (using the :mod:`heapq` module) and the lowest valued entry is retrieved first.

+Internally, the module uses locks to temporarily block competing threads;
+however, it is not designed to handle reentrancy within a thread.

 The :mod:`queue` module defines the following classes and exceptions:

 .. class:: Queue(maxsize=0)

-   Constructor for a FIFO queue.  *maxsize* is an integer that sets the upperbound limit on the number of items that can be placed in the queue.
+   Constructor for a :abbr:`FIFO (first-in, first-out)` queue.  *maxsize* is an integer that sets the upperbound limit on the number of items that can be placed in the queue.
 Insertion will block once this size has been reached, until queue items are consumed.
 If *maxsize* is less than or equal to zero, the queue size is infinite.

 .. class:: LifoQueue(maxsize=0)

-   Constructor for a LIFO queue.  *maxsize* is an integer that sets the upperbound limit on the number of items that can be placed in the queue.
+   Constructor for a :abbr:`LIFO (last-in, first-out)` queue.  *maxsize* is an integer that sets the upperbound limit on the number of items that can be placed in the queue.
 Insertion will block once this size has been reached, until queue items are consumed.
 If *maxsize* is less than or equal to zero, the queue size is infinite.